muqeeth/scheduling/README.md

 4.`pip install pygraphviz` to install pygraphviz.

 ### Documentation
-1. We approach the problem solving two layers,one layer of m receiving nodes and other layer of n transmitting nodes.
+1. We approach the problem solving two layers,one layer of m receiving nodes and other layer of n-m transmitting nodes.
 2. Each node in a layer is allowed to communicate directly to anyone of receiving nodes or relay its data to receiving nodes    through only one node in its layer.
 3. We consider each node transmitting and receiving only a unit data.
-4. After solving transmitting layer we assign energy weights required by each node in the layer to transmit unit data to        layer below it.
+4. After solving transmitting layer we assign energy weights required by each node in the layer to transmit unit data to        manager layer.
 5. We solve layer by layer until we reach the top most layer.
 #### Decision variables
 1. We use `x_i_j_k` as notation for node communication from i to k via node j.If node directly communicates with manager        layer the value of k is 0.
 Decision variables with same i and j are maintained for uniformity in matrix.
-2. decision_variables function takes m(number of receiving nodes) and n(number of transmitting nodes) as input.
+2. decision_variables function takes m(number of receiving nodes) and n(total number of nodes(transmitting + receiving)) as  	input.
 3. We generate decision variables using for loop.
 ```
 def decision_variables(m,n):